 4 pm PST 5 pm MST 6 pm CST 7 pm EST

 Join me for my free teleseminar on creating believable characters in memoir.

 I’ll be the featured speaker on a Roundtable teleseminar at the National Association of Memoir Writers (NAMW) on how to bring the people in our stories alive so others can know them, too.

-Characters — the people in our life stories — are at the heart of it all.
 In fiction, writers give focused attention to creating characters that carry the plot forward.
 Character motivation is a continuing consideration as characters reveal plot through a novel or short story.
 In screenwriting, the same is true.

 In memoir, our job is different.
 We aren’t creating characters and deciding their relevant motivations, we’re taking what’s here and turning it into story.
 We’re writing about central and secondary characters and we’re drawing them in 3-D, so readers get to know them.